dartonias/sortable_challenge/README.md

 from the main directory.
 It will produce `results.txt` that will contain the JSON record of results.

+Without the optimization flag, `hr_results.txt` is also generated, as a more human readable version of the results, and a set of test cases in `labeled_listings.txt` is also checked, with errors printed to the console (on stdout).

 ## Files
 ### sortable_challenge.py
 main python file, only relies on the "re" and "json" libraries